The great investing myth (11): Generalisations to make money

 Such statements may seem insightful and simplify a complex world, but they can mislead us.

-• What happened in the past will happen in the future.
+• What happened in the past may not happen in the future.

-• What happens to the country, a sector or a company will affect every company in the country or the sector.
+• What happens to the country, a sector or a company may not affect every company in the country or the sector.

-• A change in a variable (interest rates, depreciating currency) can have a huge impact on many companies.
+• A change in a variable (interest rates, depreciating currency, inflation) may not have the same huge impact on companies.

-• We read the headlines and form our conclusions.
+• We read the headlines and form our conclusions which may not be accurate in the longer term.

-Generalizations can be useful for forming quick judgments or making decisions, but do beware of the following:
+Generalizations can help quick judgments but do be aware of the following:

 1. Oversimplification: Generalizing can lead to oversimplification, where complex and nuanced phenomena are reduced to broad statements or stereotypes.
 This oversimplification can result in a distorted or incomplete understanding of reality.